 AR is calculated as:

-Total charges for last 6 months / number of days in last 6 months = average daily charges
+Total charges for last 6 months/number of days in last 6 months = average daily charges

 Total AR / average daily charges = days in AR

 AR can be duly managed if the medical billing and coding professionals are knowledgeable about coding parameters, insurance rules, timely claim filing and follow up (of regular and rejected claims).
 Usually, the healthcare facility is paid by the insurance and the patient.
 A delay in either of these negatively affects revenues and leaves a great deal on the table.
 Hence, it is imperative to monitor the AR on a continuous basis.
-And this must be done by professionals who know the healthcare practices’ contracts terms claims adjudication.
+And this must be done by professionals who know the healthcare practices’ contract terms claims adjudication.
 The professionals managing AR must also know how to calculate copays which the patients are required to pay.

 Other practices to be followed are: prior authorization, copays collection, insurance verification, referral management, and financial policies made clear to the patient.

-Although other metrics are equally important in a healthcare business, with tighter margins, it is getting all the more imperative to manage the number of days in AR (the days refers to the number of days between the patient discharge and when the payment is made, creating a direct impact on the revenues).
+Although other metrics are equally important in the healthcare business, with tighter margins, it is getting all the more imperative to manage the number of days in AR (the days refers to the number of days between the patient discharge and when the payment is made, creating a direct impact on the revenues).
 Further, the personnel responsible for collecting AR must be informed of the applicable benchmarks to be used for measuring performance.
 AR’s performance must be measured each month to know of any potential collection issues and the result it has been having on cash flows.
 The ultimate goal is to minimize the time between the claim submitted and the payments received.
-AR days measure this time and lets the healthcare facility know their medical financial stability.
+AR days measure this time and let the healthcare facility know their medical financial stability.

 Benchmarks for collections:

-30 days for a high performing, 40-50 days for an average performing and 60 days or more for a below average performing medical billing department.
+30 days for a high performing, 40-50 days for an average performing and 60 days or more for a below-average performing medical billing department.

 Variables of A/R:

-1) Payer mix: The medical billing and coding professionals handling AR must know the payers who pay sooner and those who don’t.
+The medical billing and coding professionals handling AR must know the payers who pay sooner and those who don’t.
 “Cash in 60 days” is the time shown for newer bills.
 If this is not shown, it indicates a delay.

 If these practices are followed well, there should be no concern in getting reimbursed timely and accurately.
 Minimizing AR must be a team effort.
 The quicker the turnover in AR, the lesser amounts of efforts required in looking around for cash from other sources.